MSc in Cyber Security

 "The studies at Birmingham University School of Computer Science gave me invaluable experience, extensive technical knowledge, without which I wouldn't be able to cope in the current commercial environment; and thus I am very much grateful that I could study there.
 I would be very happy to help/co-operate with the School of Computer Science in any form in the future."Piotr Laczny

 This master's degree covers all aspects of cyber security, including network security and secure programming.
 There are practical workshops in the first and second semesters, that equip you with the skills needed for your Project during the summer, which typically consists of software development in some aspect of cyber security.
 See Programme Structure

 Our curriculum has been developed with the involvement of key individuals in the computing security industry.
 As well as advising us on the skills they seek when recruiting graduates, they also contribute directly to the MSc programme through guest lectures and project supervision.
 In recent years, we have had guest lecturers from Microsoft, Vodafone, Siemens, IBM and Hewlett Packard.
 See Industry Involvement.

 The Summer Project

 The summer project is the culmination of the degree programme.
 Here, you work intensively on a topic of your choice, while benefiting from regular meetings with your project supervisor.
-The project can be development of software to solve some problem in computer security, or it can be investigation and analysis of existing designs and solutions.
-The topic can be any area of computer security.
+The project can be development of software to solve some problem in cyber security, or it can be investigation and analysis of existing designs and solutions.
+The topic can be any area of cyber security.
 The projects will often get the students in touch with the most recent research in the field and previous projects have even included novel research.
 It is not uncommon for some of these projects to lead to PhDs.
 See some examples of student projects.